quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 Load balancers SHOULD drop packets with non-compliant DCIDs in a short header.

+Servers that receive packets with noncompliant CIDs MUST use the available mechanisms to induce the client to use a compliant CID in future packets.
+In QUIC version 1, this requires using a compliant CID in the Source CID field of server-generated long headers.

 A QUIC-LB configuration MAY significantly over-provision the server ID space (i.e., provide far more codepoints than there are servers) to increase the probability that a randomly generated Destination Connection ID is non-